ranganathanlab/pySCA/docs/source/get_started.rst

 5. Interpretation of the results and sector definition
 ======================================================

-Execution of annotate_MSA, scaProcessMSA, scaCore, and scaSectorID completes the calculation of SCA terms and results in a single pickle database (\*.db file, and optionally, a matlab workspace) containing the collected results.
+Execution of annotateMSA, scaProcessMSA, scaCore, and scaSectorID completes the calculation of SCA terms and results in a single pickle database (\*.db file, and optionally, a matlab workspace) containing the collected results.
 The final step is to interpret these calculations and evaluate the